up-to-you/dev_notes/Kotlin/HTML_DSL_typesafe_builders.md

 _So, than lambda's receiver type is closer to the root of the tree_ - _then less wariety of inner functions it can accept_

+_than extension function reciever is closer to the root - then more wariety of types it can be applicable to_